StackVista/stackstate-docs/setup/agent/fedora.md

 ## Overview

-The StackState Fedora Agent provides the following functionality:
+When installed and running, StackState Agent will synchronize the following data with StackState from the host it is running on:

-- Reporting hosts, processes and containers
+- Hosts, processes and containers
-- Reporting all network connections between processes / containers including network traffic telemetry
+- Network connections between processes and containers including network traffic telemetry
 - Telemetry for hosts, processes and containers

 ### Installation